Evaluate. Prioritize.

 Our Purpose

-The program will operate in conjunction with the California State University's Northridge (CSUN) Department of Social Work Practicum Education program and its internship requirements commencing with the 2023-2024 academic year.
+The program operates in conjunction with California State University's Northridge (CSUN) Department of Social Work Practicum Education program and its internship requirements commencing with the 2023-2024 academic year.

-Two second-year Master of Social Work students will be selected each year to complete their graduation Practicum Internship obligations with TWC.
-Second-year students from the Stateside (campus-based) and Online MSW programs will be eligible to apply.
+One (or more) second-year Master of Social Work students will be selected each year to complete their graduation Practicum Internship obligations with TWC.
+Second-year student interns from the Stateside (campus-based) and Online MSW programs are eligible to apply.